reduxjs/redux/docs/tutorials/fundamentals/part-4-store.md

   - Multiple enhancers can be merged together using the `compose` API
 - **Middleware are the main way to customize the store**
   - Middleware are added using the `applyMiddleware` enhancer
-  - Middleware are made up of three nested functions inside each other
+  - Middleware are written as three nested functions inside each other
   - Middleware run each time an action is dispatched
   - Middleware can have side effects inside
 - **The Redux DevTools let you see what's changed in your app over time**